jcvignoli/lumiere-movies/README.md

 * Major update, plugin vastly rewritten.
 Name [IMDb Link Transformer](https://wordpress.org/plugins/imdb-link-transformer/ "IMDb Link Transformer on WordPress") changed to Lumière!.
 Should be Content Security Policy (CSP) compliant.
 Too many changes to be listed.
 Check the [changelog](http://svn.wp-plugins.org/lumiere-movies/trunk/CHANGELOG.md "latest changelog").

 ## Upgrade Notice

+### 4.0.2

+People and movies pictures will have to be regenerated.
+The only change will be the size of the picture.
+If cache auto-refresh is selected, this will be automatically done.
+Otherwise, make sure to manually refresh your people and movies cache.

 ### 4.0.1